eeriemyxi/novi/README.md

 ![](https://i.imgur.com/nNbc6uS.png)

 # Features
-- Clickable words (will open the definition of the word on your browser).
+- Clickable words (it will open the definition of the word on your browser).
 - Scrapes Cambridge Dictionary.
 ### Planned Features
 - Word definition examples.